 View this post on Instagram

 Nat Geo is active on Facebook, through a global page as well as various profiles for their business branches and localising for language/region.
 Facebook is where, alongside video and image content, Nat Geo share important articles and campaigns.
-Similar to their LinkedIn presence, Nat Geo utilise Facebook for sharing significant news and updates, from travel to science to the environment.
+Similar to their LinkedIn presence, Nat Geo utilises Facebook for sharing significant news and updates, from travel to science to the environment.

 Travel and history content is big on TikTok, and Nat Geo capitalise on this with fascinating videos taken from across the globe.
-While entertaining, these videos are also educational, and frequently teach little known facts about history, nature, and animals.
+While entertaining, these videos are also educational, and frequently teach little-known facts about history, nature, and animals.
 Additionally, they post behind-the-scenes insights into how Nat Geo photographers/videographers do their work, including how they manage to get their incredible shots of animals (without getting eaten).
-Nat Geo’s TikTok videos frequently reach over 1 million views (which is often regarded as viral status), proving that their content is working in the entertaining and educational departments.
+Nat Geo’s TikTok videos frequently reach over 1 million views (which is often regarded as viral status), proving that their content is working in the entertainment and educational departments.

 Walking the walk

 The National Geographic Society is committed to changing the world for the better.
 Not only do they ‘talk the talk,’ they action their words and embody change by running countless campaigns and projects to benefit wildlife/animals, the environment, science, and more.
 Nat Geo TV, found on most TV providers as well as on streaming services Hulu and Disney+, features compelling documentaries in each of Nat Geo’s areas of expertise and influence.
 Promoting this traditional medium through social media, as well as partnering with streaming services, helps to get Nat Geo’s important work in front of the younger, online-focused generation.